 However, lighting is often undervalued by 3D artists and it's not easy to find trustworthy resources to teach the art of lighting to 3D artists.
 So I've put together my personal top 5 tips that I feel will help artists avoid common 3d lighting mistakes and will help to ensure a well-lit studio shot.

-If your model or materials are not right, the lighting process actually highlights these errors even more and it will be impossible to create a realistic computer-generated image.
+If your model and/or materials are not right, the lighting process actually highlights these errors even more and it will be impossible to create a realistic computer-generated image.

-You can be fooled into thinking the model looks great in the viewport.
-But try checking your model inside a zebra-striped HDRI map to see how those lines are reflected in the surfaces.
-Render the model at different angles and see if you can spot any problems.
-What we are looking for is strange wobbly reflections, showing that the modelled surface is not as smooth as you thought.
-Fix any modelling problems now, as they will only appear worse in a final render when lit properly.
+You can be fooled into thinking the model looks great in the viewport in your 3D rendering software.
+Try checking your model inside a zebra-striped HDRI map to see how those lines are reflected in the surfaces.
+Render the model at different angles and see if you can spot any obvious problems.

-Off the shelf HDRI maps are too generic when it comes to lighting products.
-For a great result you need to perfectly position the lights and control each light's appearance... but why?
-To reveal the materials and form.
+Off-the-shelf HDRI lighting setups are too generic when it comes to lighting products.
+For a great result you need to perfectly position each light and precisely control its appearance... but why?
+To reveal the materials and form of the product.
 Let's explain why...

 The form is the 3D shape of the object.
 Lighting should help to communicate the form.
 Reflections of lights should flow in the direction of the form and not fight against this.
 If a light goes in the opposite direction it will look like a strange 'stripe' or a 'spot' on the product.

 Sometimes you will place a light in a position that creates a really great illumination or reflection effect - then only to see it also creates another awful, unwanted effect somewhere else on the model.
 You should reposition the light to avoid these unwanted effects.